jdalrymple/gitbeaker/README.md

 PERSONAL_ACCESS_TOKEN='abcdefg' GITLAB_URL='http://localhost:8080' npm run test
 ```

-> Note it may take about 3 minutes to get the variables while gitlab is starting up in the container
+> Note it may take about 3 minutes to get the variables while Gitlab is starting up in the container

 ## Contributors